MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineApplicationInstance.md

 # New-CsOnlineApplicationInstance

 ## SYNOPSIS
-Creates an application instance in AAD.
+Creates an application instance in Azure Active Directory.
 The application instance will be sync'ed into LyncAD and BVD after it's created.

 ## SYNTAX